 The technology and capabilities being developed by NASA will help create new methods for maintaining and upgrading spacecraft in ways that are unfeasible for humans to execute.
 The Restore-L mission has been heralded by NASA as an “unprecedented” advancement in realizing cost-effective space infrastructure.

-“We believe that refueling is one element of the future architectures [in space],” Tadros said in an interview with The Downlink last month.
+“We believe that refueling is one element of the future architectures [in space],” Tadros said in an interview with The Downlink.
 “The capabilities that are being developed, demonstrated and evolved for Restore-L – what this means is that future science missions, future exploration missions, including human exploration, will be able to be robotically assembled, serviced, fueled, maintained, repaired.
 It’ll really enable a lot of missions that we can’t reasonably do right now.”